 An Opportunity for Career Development

-- sabbaticals for study of innovative architectural design to be applied in Oregon
+- Sabbaticals for study of innovative architectural design to be applied in Oregon

-- teaching engagements that promise enhancement of the applicant’s and students’ creativity in architectural design
+- Teaching engagements that promise enhancement of the applicant’s and students’ creativity in architectural design

-- collaborations of architects and planners or others toward the implementation of new projects
+- Collaborations of architects and planners or others toward the implementation of new projects

-- preparation of public education projects; or research and writing on a specific topic
+- Preparation of public education projects; or research and writing on a specific topic

-Meet our 2017 VEB Fellow, Rick Potestio!
+Meet our 2021 VEB Fellow, Todd Lawson

 Applicants may apply jointly for a Van Evera Bailey Fellowship.
 For example, if an architect and an urban planner see potential for an innovative project that requires unusual research, they might apply jointly for stipends or support of travel and other expenses in order to examine relevant work in other communities, states, or countries; consult with professional peers and leading thinkers; formulate detailed plans; and produce articles or public education programs.